 Which Mezcal in a Mezcal Mule

-If you're new to Mezcal and like smoky flavors in alcoholic drinks, I recommend using Montelobos Espadin Mezcal.
-It's a great entry-level pick with serious smoky notes without being overpowering.
+If you're new to Mezcal and like smoky flavors in alcoholic drinks, I recommend Montelobos Espadin Mezcal.
+It's a great entry-level pick, top value for money, and serious smoky notes without being overpowering.

 As the Mezcal Mule is a lot more complex, not only in taste but also in the number of ingredients, the preparation slightly differs from a traditional Mule.